Version 8.6, December 2025

 3.1 Application for a product using a Coating from the Recognised Grade List

 Products incorporating factory applied coatings are subject to the requirements of Regulation 31.
-Many items with a factory applied coating are small surface area (see Advice Sheet 8); for those that are not small surface area approval of the final product is required.
 Products incorporating coatings which are listed in Annex 3 of the List of Approved Products can be approved after limited testing.
 Products which have coatings which are not on the List will require full testing for either a product approval or for addition to the list of recognised materials.

-1. note the coating being used and confirm that it is being applied in accordance with the coating manufactures IFU for that coating;
+1. note the coating being used and confirm that it is being applied in accordance with the coating manufactures IFU/appplication requirements for that coating;

-2. provide an Instructions for Use document for the product; and
+2. provide an Instructions for Use document for the final coated product; and

-3. The applicant must provide a copy of an odour and flavour test (BS 6920-2.2.2 or equivalent European test) carried out on test samples, taken at random from three different production batches of coated product for which approval is sought.
+3. The applicant must provide a copy of an odour and flavour test (BS 6920-2.2.2 or BS6920-2.2.1 test report product dependent) carried out on test samples, taken at random from three different production batches of the coated product for which approval is sought.

-4. Repair requirements for the water company that comply to the coating manufacturers material repairs to be included in the coated product IFU.
+4. Repair requirements for the water company that comply to the coating manufacturers material repairs to be included in the coated product IFU, and that one of the tested products includes a patch repair.

 3.2 Application to add a New Coating to the Recognised Grade List

-This may be undertaken in two ways as outlined in Figure 2 above, either:
+This may be undertaken in two ways as outlined in Figure 2, route b, either:

-2. A product manufacturer may obtain approval for a product coated with a coating not on the recognised grades list using the normal product approval process.
-If the test results are suitable (e.g. there are no other materials present in the product and the surface to volume ratio of the tested piece was suitable) then, with the agreement of both the product and material manufacturer, the coating may be added to the recognised grades list in Annex 3.
+2. A coated product manufacturer may obtain approval for a product coated with a coating not on the recognised grades list using the normal product approval process.
+If the test results are suitable (e.g. there are no other materials present in the product and the surface to volume ratio of the tested piece was suitable) then, with the agreement of both the product and material manufacturer, the coating may be added to the recognised grades list in Annex 3 of the List on the dashboard.

 3. The coating manufacturer must provide details of the repair requirements for the coating for the factory coating process and for the installation at site (these details may be the same).
 The repair at installation will be included in the approved product IFU.
 Additionally, the coating manufacturer will provide details of the maximum free chlorine levels permissible for contact with the final coated product, again for inclusion in the approved product IFU.